adey-px/milestone2/README.md

 The online Calculator is desinged for people who need to do day-to-day simple arithmetic operations and probably they need an alternative Calculator App when their mobile phone or computer's calculator app is not working properly due to computer virus or any other issue.
 It is also designed for people who just prefer to do every of their stuff online, they have prefernce for online activities rather than offline things.

 ### 2.1 User stories
-As a user I want to
+As a user I want to:
 1. add various numbers and get accutrate results
 2. subtract numbers and get accurate results
 3. Multiply two or more numbers and get correct values